J.D., magna cum laude, George Mason University School of Law

 District of Columbia Bar

-U.S. Courts of Appeals for the Second and Ninth Circuits
+U.S. Courts of Appeals for the Second, Fourth, Ninth, and Eleventh Circuits

 U.S. District Court for the Eastern District of Virginia

-- Obtained summary judgment for liability insurer that eleven claims against insured pharmacy and pharmacist arising from use of two similar drugs for ocular injections on different dates constituted “related claims” under errors and omissions policies because the drugs were “negligently repackaged by the same individual at the same pharmacy for the same doctor over a relatively short period of time."
+- Obtained summary judgment and Eleventh Circuit affirmance for liability insurer that eleven claims against insured pharmacy and pharmacist arising from use of two similar drugs for ocular injections on different dates constituted “related claims” under errors and omissions policies because the drugs were “negligently repackaged by the same individual at the same pharmacy for the same doctor over a relatively short period of time."
 Amer.
 Cas.
 Co. of Reading, Pa. v.
 Belcher, 2017 WL 372094 (S.D.
 Fla.
 Jan.
-26, 2017).
+26, 2017), aff’d 2017 WL 4276057 (11th Cir.
+Sept.
+27, 2017).

 - Obtained summary judgment determining that quality of services exclusion in a technology errors and omissions policy barred coverage for a lawsuit arising out of the insured online auction service’s alleged misrepresentations concerning the safety and reliability of its auctions.
 Equipmentfacts, LLC v.
 Beazley Ins.
 Co., 2016 WL 119651 (M.D.
 Fla.
 Jan.
 12, 2017).